-Some results in statistical learning theory establish that certain procedures are 'probably approximately correct' in what is called a 'distribution-free' manner (Bousquet, Boucheron, & Lugosi, 2004, Vidyasagar 2003); some of these results embrace Bayesian updating (McAllister, 1999).
-But here 'distribution-free' just means 'holding uniformly over all distributions in a very large class', for example requiring the data to be independent and identically distributed, or from a stationary, mixing stochastic process.
-Another branch of learning theory does avoid making any probabilistic assumptions, getting results which hold universally across all possible data sets, and again these results apply to Bayesian updating, at least over some parameter spaces (Cesa-Bianchi & Lugosi, 2006).
-However, these results are all of the form 'in retrospect, the posterior predictive distribution will have predicted almost as well as the best individual model could have done', speaking entirely about performance on the past training data and revealing nothing about extrapolation to hitherto unobserved cases.
+Some results in statistical learning theory establish that certain procedures are "probably approximately correct" in what's called a "distribution-free" manner (Bousquet et al., 2004; Vidyasagar, 2003); some of these results embrace Bayesian updating (McAllister, 1999).
+But, here, "distribution free" just means "holding uniformly over all distributions in a very large class," for example requiring the data to be independent and identically distributed, or from a stationary, mixing stochastic process.
+Another branch of learning theory does avoid making any probabilistic assumptions, getting results which hold universally across all possible data sets, and again these results apply to Bayesian updating, at least over some parameter spaces (Cesa-Bianchi and Lugosi, 2006).
+However, these results are all of the form "in retrospect, the posterior predictive distribution will have predicted almost as well as the best individual model could have done," speaking entirely about performance on the past training data and revealing nothing about extrapolation to so-far unobserved cases.

 To sum up, one is free to describe statistical inference as a theory of inductive logic, but these would be inductions which are deductively guaranteed by the probabilistic assumptions of stochastic models.
-We can see no interesting and correct sense in which Bayesian statistics is a logic of induction which does not equally imply that frequentist statistics is also a theory of inductive inference (cf. Mayo & Cox, 2006), which is to say, not very inductive at all.
+We can see no interesting and correct sense in which Bayesian statistics is a logic of induction which does not equally imply that frequentist statistics is also a theory of inductive inference (cf. Mayo and Cox, 2006), which is to say, not very inductive at all.

-$^{25}$ Stove (1986) further argues that induction by simple enumeration is reliable without making such assumptions, at least sometimes.
+$^{^{24}}$ Stove (1986) further argues that induction by simple enumeration is reliable without making such assumptions, at least sometimes.
 However, his calculations make no sense unless his data are independent and identically distributed.

-&lt;sup>26 Within environments where such premises hold, it may of course be adaptive for organisms to develop inductive propensities, whose scope would be more or less tied to the domain of the relevant material premises.
-Barkow, Cosmides, and Tooby (1992) develop this theme with reference to the evolution of domain-specific mechanisms of learning and induction; Gigerenzer (2000) and Gigerenzer, Todd, and ABC Research Group (1999) consider proximate mechanisms and ecological aspects, and Holland et al. (1986) propose a unified framework for modelling such inductive propensities in terms of generate-and-test processes.
-All of this, however, is more within the field of psychology than either statistics or philosophy, as (to paraphrase the philosopher Ian Hacking, 2001) it does not so much solve the problem of induction as evade it.
+25 Within environments where such premises hold, it may of course be adaptive for organisms to develop inductive propensities, whose scope would be more or less tied to the domain of the relevant material premises.
+Barkow et al. (1992) develops this theme with reference to the evolution of domain-specific mechanisms of learning and induction; Gigerenzer (2000); Gigerenzer et al. (1999) consider proximate mechanisms and ecological aspects, and Holland et al. (1986) proposes a unified framework for modeling such inductive propensities in terms of generate-and-test processes.
+All of this, however, is more within the field of psychology than either statistics or philosophy, as (to paraphrase the philosopher Ian Hacking 2001) it does not so much solve the problem of induction as evade it.

-6. What about Popper and Kuhn?
+6 What About Popper and Kuhn?

 The two most famous modern philosophers of science are undoubtedly Karl Popper (1934/1959) and Thomas Kuhn (1970), and if statisticians (like other non-philosophers) know about philosophy of science at all, it is generally some version of their ideas.
-It may therefore help readers to see how our ideas relate to theirs.
+It may therefore help readers for see how our ideas relate to theirs.
 We do not pretend that our sketch fully portrays these figures, let alone the literatures of exegesis and controversy they inspired, or even how the philosophy of science has moved on since 1970.